Athletic Hall of Fame Celebration

 The OES Athletic Hall of Fame honors former St. Helen’s Hall, Bishop Dagwell Hall, and Oregon Episcopal School student-athletes, coaches, teams, and special contributors whose accomplishments have brought pride and honor to Oregon Episcopal School.
 All nominees to the Hall of Fame must be individuals who have demonstrated their power for good since their graduation from OES, embodied outstanding leadership qualities, and continue to be held in high esteem by their colleagues, coaches, and teammates.

 Many of our alumni athletes can recall picking up their first lacrosse stick or volleyball on Nicol Road.
 Some of our earliest athletes and teams formed in the early 1930s at St. Helen’s Hall.
-With the new Athletic Center complete and our sesquicentennial year behind us, now is the time to honor the individual athletes, teams, coaches, and the individual non-athletes who have, in some manner, made extraordinary contributions to our school community and beyond.
+Now is the time to honor the individual athletes, teams, coaches, and the individual non-athletes who have, in some manner, made extraordinary contributions to our school community and beyond.

 No-cut athletics was established by Kris Van Hatcher '70 more than 30 years ago to offer every student who has attended OES the opportunity to be part of something bigger than themselves—a team.
 OES has an athletics participation rate of 80%, even today.
 OES athletics has always been rooted in the school's mission to prepare students to grow physically, socially, and emotionally into leaders.
 Many of these students would not have had the opportunity to explore their interest and take advantage of the variety of sports at any other school, much less be able to play.
 Athletics brings people together.